Wednesday, April 8, 2020

 Kira began the new year in 1937 in the Netherlands where she was one of several bridesmaids at the marriage of Crown Princess Juliana to Prince Bernhard of Lippe-Biesterfeld.
 By that fall, Kira was back in London as a guest of her mother’s youngest sister, Infanta Beatrice of Spain.
 It was another season of parties, balls, and charity functions.

 Kira joined her father and brother as the guests of honor at the Russian Charities Ball at Grosvenor House on December 2, 1937.
 The ball benefitted the Grand Duchess Kirill charity fund to aid the Russian Red Cross Society, the Russian Church in London, and other Russian benevolent organizations.
-Several nights later, they joined the Infanta Beatrice and Queen Victoria Eugenie of Spain, for a midnight matinée performance at the May Fair Hotel in aid of the Destitute Spanish women and Children’s Relief Fund.
+Several nights later, they joined the Infanta Beatrice and Queen Victoria Eugenie of Spain, for a midnight matinée performance at the May Fair Hotel in aid of the Destitute Spanish Women and Children’s Relief Fund.

 Beatrice also took it upon herself to find a husband for Kira, and the Prussian princes were at the top of her list.